Foreign Exchange Guide to Singapore

 Singapore dollar (SGD) in the markets

-Singapore currency and money saving tips
+Currency and money saving tips for Singapore

 Singapore is not cheap, but that aside it is a classy, and impressive place to visit.
 Singapore is expensive by Southeast-Asian standards, with everything costing about double what it does elsewhere in the region.
 Singapore can get very humid in summer, be ready for that when making travel plans.
 There is so much to do in Singapore, try to spend a few days, the food is amazing.
 That said, it can get pretty humid, so depending on your tastes decide on your travel time wisely.